chromecide/Flux-Node/StorageManager/README.md

 * config: object

-An object containing the configuration options for the StoreManager
+An object containing the configuration options for the StorageManager

 * callback(err, storeConfig)

-An optional function that will be called when the configuration process is complete, where _err_ is either _false_ or an _object_ containing the information of any errors that occurred and _storeConfig_ is the current configuration options for the StoreManager.
+An optional function that will be called when the configuration process is complete, where _err_ is either _false_ or an _object_ containing the information of any errors that occurred and _storeConfig_ is the current configuration options for the StorageManager.

 __Configuration Options__